Scientific Name

 Description

-Aloe are not particularly fast-growing and will only rarely need repotting.
+Aloes are not particularly fast-growing and will only rarely need repotting.
 Repot plants in the spring that are tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-During repotting of a larger plant, it is possible to carefully divide the root ball.
-Some kinds of Aloe will send off off-sets that can be potted independently.
+When repotting a larger plant, dividing the root ball carefully is possible.
+Some kinds of Aloe produce offsets that can be potted independently.

 Links